DevMountain/jQuery2/README.md

 Now, let's create a folder called 'app.'
 This is where we will store the guts of our app.
 Inside the app folder let's make a folder called 'scripts.'
 This is where we will store all our Javascript.

-Inside the js folder we will create our main Javascript named 'app.js'.
+Inside the js folder we will create our main Javascript file named 'app.js'.

 Then, inside the app folder we will create a folder called 'styles', this is where we will store our CSS files.
 Inside the 'styles' folder let's make a file called 'main.css' so that we have a place to style our markup.